 Introduction to FinTech

 This session will provide an overview of the changing FinTech ecosystem with a special focus on how FinTech affects the banking industry.
 To understand the disruption in banking one first needs to understand the main pillars of banks.
 What is the origin of banking?
 What has led to the current form of banks?
-Thus, understanding the strengths and weakness of banks can help us isolate the areas where one could see disruption.
+Thus, understanding the strengths and weaknesses of banks can help us isolate the areas where one could see disruption.
 We will start the session by studying banks in their traditional form and then move on to FinTech where we will examine new business models and their potential to change the intermediation landscape.

 In the age of the Internet and social networking, banks have lost their monopoly on finance.
-A growing number of Crowdfunding operators, P2P lenders and investment-based platforms allow businesses and consumers to access capital on favourable terms, and with much less red tape.
+A growing number of Crowdfunding operators, P2P lenders, and investment-based platforms allow businesses and consumers to access capital on favourable terms, and with much less red tape.
 However, as the alternative finance industry matures, existing operators have been arguing for greater regulatory oversight to act as a barrier to entry for new platforms.
 What does the future hold?

 Today, there is a growing trend towards digital banks, in this module we talk about the strengths of the digital banks and how they differ from the normal banks.
 Also, we explore the challenges normal banks face in their digital transition